Volunteer for COVID-19 vaccine trial says he got involved to give back

 Garry Bonnemere is a month into a trial for a COVID-19 vaccine at Rochester Clinical Research.

-Studies show that COVID-19 impacts communities of color at a higher rates than other groups and Bonnemere says being a black older male was on of the key reasons he got involved.
+Studies show that COVID-19 impacts communities of color at a higher rates than other groups, and Bonnemere says being a black older male was one of the key reasons he got involved.

-“I get a newsletter from them and I saw there was a COVID study and I figured this was a good way to kind of give back,” said Garry Bonnemere, a COVID-19 vaccine trial volunteer.
+“I get a newsletter from them and I saw there was a COVID study, and I figured this was a good way to kind of give back,” said Bonnemere.

 “The African American community is impacted quite a bit,” said Bonnemere.
 “I’m also in that age group that the virus effects, and I need to be safe.”

-The trial works by injecting Volunteers like Bonnemere with shots of either a potential COVID-19 vaccine or a placebo.
-He will be monitored anywhere from a 1 to 2 years, with periodic visit every month, and weekly symptoms recordings.
+The trial works by injecting volunteers like Bonnemere with shots of either a potential COVID-19 vaccine or a placebo.
+He will be monitored anywhere from 1 to 2 years, with periodic visits every month, and weekly symptoms recordings.

 “When I get the shot, I did a daily diary for a week, and then now I’m doing weekly, so I do it on the phone very easy takes two minutes,” said Bonnemere.